christopherwaltham/UBC_PHYS_Python-crash-course/2. Arduino for Data Collection/README.md

 # press ctrl+c while the console is active to terminate the program
 except KeyboardInterrupt:
-    pass
+    board.close() # close the serial connection
 ```

-The `try: except` block is part of Python's error handling functionality.
-Placing your loop inside this statement enables you to use the shortcut `ctrl` + `c` to terminate the program (the console must be active for this to work).
-This shortcut is very commonly used to terminate program execution.

 ### Exercises
 You can now modify the code.
-- Can you make the LED be yellow?
+- Can you make the LED be orange?
 - What about making the color of the LED change gradually?